billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 Once your server is created, you will see an IP address for your remote server.
 This is how you will connect to it and configure your server to use Coolify.

-In your terminal, type in these command:
+In your terminal, type in these commands:

 ```bash
 ssh root@<server_ip_address>